SaiKrishna329-Dev/Docker/Dockerfiles/README.md

 **8.ENV:**
- - The ENV instruction sets the environment variable **<key>** to the value **<value>**.
+ - The ENV instruction sets the environment variable **key** to the **value**.
 This value will be in the environment for all subsequent instructions in the build stage and can be replaced inline in many as well.
  - The environment variables set using ENV will persist when a container is run from the resulting image.
-You can view the values using docker inspect, and change them using **docker run --env <key>=<value>**
+You can view the values using docker inspect, and change them using **docker run --env key=value**

     **Ex:**